Quick Links for In the Know

 Medical educators and clinicians

-• U-Connect, UW Health’s intranet, has a section with information for clinicians and advanced practice providers.
+• The Pulse, UW Health’s intranet that requires UW Health login, has a section with information for clinicians and advanced practice providers.

 • Religious observances and academic flexibility reminder: As instructors and students review class schedules this semester, now is the time to note any need for academic flexibility due to religious or cultural observances.
 The SMPH health professions programs (MD, MPH, DPT, MPAS, MGCS) provide specific instruction to students regarding religious observances, aligned with UW–Madison policy, and in consideration of the unique characteristics of clinical education settings.
 Students should plan ahead and refer to their program handbook for specific details.